ganeshparandkar/ganeshparandkar/README.md

 </p>

 <p align='left'>
-I'm a software developer from India and love building new stuff.
-Still in the urge of making the world a better place😉
+I'm a software developer and love to implement new ideas and always open to collaborate.
+I have done my diploma in Computer Science Engineering at SBM Polytechnic,Mumbai.
+Currently pursuing B.E in Computer Science and Engineering at AISSMS Institute of Information Technology,Pune.
+(2019 - 2022)

-I started my career in Computer Science with Diploma in Computer Science Engineering and graduated back in May 2019 with an <b>All India Rank of 104</b>.
-Backed up with a Bachelor of Engineering in Information Technology from DJ Sanghvi College of Engineering, graduating in May 2022.
+Im open for collaboration

 Looking forward to contributing to the open-source community.
 Reach me out on the handles provided for any collaboration.
 <br>